Biology: Cell cycle

+Sexual reproduction and meiosis

+Meiosis is a central feature of sexual reproduction in eukaryotes, and the most fundamental function of meiosis appears to be conservation of the integrity of the genome that is passed on to progeny by parents.
+Two aspects of sexual reproduction, meiotic recombination and outcrossing, are likely maintained respectively by the adaptive advantages of recombinational repair of genomic DNA damage and genetic complementation which masks the expression of deleterious recessive mutations.

+The beneficial effect of genetic complementation, derived from outcrossing (cross-fertilization) is also referred to as hybrid vigor or heterosis.
+Charles Darwin in his 1878 book The Effects of Cross and Self-Fertilization in the Vegetable Kingdom at the start of chapter XII noted "The first and most important of the conclusions which may be drawn from the observations given in this volume, is that generally cross-fertilisation is beneficial and self-fertilisation often injurious, at least with the plants on which I experimented."
+Genetic variation, often produced as a byproduct of sexual reproduction, may provide long-term advantages to those sexual lineages that engage in outcrossing.

 Genetics

 Inheritance

 Genetics is the scientific study of inheritance.
 Mendelian inheritance, specifically, is the process by which genes and traits are passed on from parents to offspring.
 It has several principles.
 The first is that genetic characteristics, alleles, are discrete and have alternate forms (e.g., purple vs. white or tall vs. dwarf), each inherited from one of two parents.
 Based on the law of dominance and uniformity, which states that some alleles are dominant while others are recessive; an organism with at least one dominant allele will display the phenotype of that dominant allele.
 During gamete formation, the alleles for each gene segregate, so that each gamete carries only one allele for each gene.
 Heterozygotic individuals produce gametes with an equal frequency of two alleles.
 Finally, the law of independent assortment, states that genes of different traits can segregate independently during the formation of gametes, i.e., genes are unlinked.
 An exception to this rule would include traits that are sex-linked.
 Test crosses can be performed to experimentally determine the underlying genotype of an organism with a dominant phenotype.
 A Punnett square can be used to predict the results of a test cross.
 The chromosome theory of inheritance, which states that genes are found on chromosomes, was supported by Thomas Morgans's experiments with fruit flies, which established the sex linkage between eye color and sex in these insects.